DavideLigari/disease-prediction/documents/workflow.md

    - Identify possible communities and similarities between diseases, this information could be useful in prediction explanation.
    - Communities could have significant predictive properties.
 See [ChatGPT chat](https://chat.openai.com/share/d771039a-788d-4b0c-abaf-787d96d1b002)
    - Modularity can be used to asses soundness and compare different partitions

-#### - Statistical Significance

-Create a null model: use a configuration model, which is a random network that preserves the nummber of nodes, links, and the degree of each node (eg link swapping)
-Compute the z-score of the S2 and D2 metrics.

 ## 4. Data cleaning